olegsv/typo3rtl/README.md

 HTML WYSIWYG editor window is misaligned and scrollbar still at the right.

-No support for RTE configuration.
+No support for RTEHTMLAREA configuration.

 ## About